Pandaqi/Pandaqi-Tutorials/pandaqi-tutorials/content/writing/creative-writing/worldbuilding/the-purpose-of-worldbuilding/index.md

 weight: 3
 ---

-As usual, I also want to devote a chapter on the _why_ question.
+As usual, I also want to devote a chapter to the _why_ question.
 Why do we need worldbuilding?
 Why would people like to learn facts about a non-existing world?

 Those are good questions.
 If you can't answer them, it's pretty hard to create a satisfying world!
 But the answer is very simple and predictable.